karlrees/docker_bedrockserver/README.md

 4. Reset permissions on the `mcdata` folder, if needed.  *See* Step 3 of [Option B](#option-b-single-world-manual-setup).

-5. Edit `docker-compose.yml` to include a separate section for each server/world.
+5. Edit `docker-compose.yml` to include a separate section for each server/world, copying or editing the example servers already at the bottom of the file.
 Be sure to change the name for each server/world to match what you used in step 3.

 6. Restart the docker-compose services.